zhbanton/wdi_1_ruby_hw_auto_sales/README.md

 ### `Car`
 * has a make, model, and year of manufacture
 * has an MSRP (original retail price)
-* has a depreciation rate (how much the value decreases each year)
+* has a value (MSRP modified by depreciation, taking the year of manufacture into account)
-* has a value (MSRP modified by the depreciation rate, taking the year of manufacture into account)
+* all cars have a constant depreciation of 5% per year
 * has a manager markup
 * has a price (value modified by the manager markup)